erebos-project/erebos-api/README.md

 concatenated printing to the screen (`println`), an easy to use Logger class and functions to work on processes.

 ### Compiling from source

+We advice you to use MinGW instead of Visual C++, at this time, more testing needed!

+Clang currently untested

 This project uses CMake as build system.

 You can setup by command line with the following commands: